jaysikkeland/papisamples/README.md

 - Teach you everything about PAPI.
 These are very simple code snippets intended to get you up and running quickly, ready to explore more.
 See further PAPI code samples here
 - Other Open APIs besides PAPI.
 While PAPI is central to most Akamai onboarding and configuration automation, other Open APIs are often also used.
 These include Purge, CPS, SPS, FastDNS, Reporting, Billing, Diagnostics and various Cloudlets.
 <br>
-Watch this short 15 minute video introduction<br>
+For an introduction to the key PAPI concepts and how to setup your credentials, please watch this 15 minute video<br><br>
 [![PAPI Sample Code](https://img.youtube.com/vi/3YMJdhjVh8Y/0.jpg)](https://www.youtube.com/embed/videoseries?list=PL01azkzCBGf8AqL7aDnCZRFjqzuVbOXc1 "PAPI Sample Code")